M.S. in Information Technology

 In collaboration with the School of Business

 The Master of Science in Information Technology is designed for current and aspiring professionals in charge of developing, implementing, operating, and managing information systems in a variety of organizations.
 Students in this program will gain a broad technical understanding of current and emerging technologies in the industry, a familiarity with systems engineering concepts, and a solid foundation in net-centric computing.
 They will also have a firm grasp of current and future effects of the convergence of the telecommunications, media, and information technology sectors.
-All course work can be completed online, and the program includes an intensive on-site immersion as a capstone.

 To achieve depth, students must complete the following: